dsluo/kartoffels.club/content/posts/2022-05-15-recommend-ffxiv-texture-mods.md

 [Reshade 5.1 with addons](https://reshade.me/releases/7951-5-1)

-RESHADE shader packs:
+**RESHADE shader packs:**

-When downloading  Reshade there are "effect packages" available in the installer I recommend:
+When downloading  RESHADE there are "effect packages" available in the installer I recommend:

 * [qUINT by Marty McFly (Pascal Glicher)](https://github.com/martymcmodding/qUINT)
 * [SweetFX by CeeJay.dk](https://github.com/CeeJayDK/SweetFX)
 * [Insane-Shaders by Lord of Lunacy](https://github.com/LordOfLunacy/Insane-Shaders)

-RESHADE paywalled:
+**RESHADE paywalled:**

 Pascal Glicher's shader betas are behind a $5 USD paywall.
-This is where you get "ray tracing" for FFXIV: reshade RTGI.
+This is where you get "[ray tracing](https://www.youtube.com/watch?v=ZOPgXRZSvzQ)" for FFXIV: RESHADE RTGI.
 Also some other neat shaders like Solaris, Regrade, and Clarity.
+If you can pay $15 USD for FFXIV you can probably buy one month's membership to get the shaders.
+They work for other games too.
+If you are too poor or morally opposed to paywalls, I imagine you can find them floating around somewhere.

 * [Pascal Glicher's Paetron](https://www.patreon.com/mcflypg)